 Levers and leverage, at the most fundamental level, are about doing more with less, or punching above your weight.
 Such principles apply to the futures market in the form of margin trading, which offers the potential to establish a position in a commodity—such as crude oil or corn—or some other asset with a relatively small amount of money.
 But with that leverage comes risks, including the margin call.

-Much like margin trading in stocks, futures margin allows you to pay less than the full “notional” value of a trade, potentially offering more efficient use of capital or opportunities to hedge against adverse market swings.
-Futures margin is simply leverage that can enhance returns; however, it can also exacerbate losses, which is why it’s important to apply proper risk management.
+Futures margin allows you to pay less than the full “notional” value of a trade, potentially offering more efficient use of capital or opportunities to hedge against adverse market swings.
+Futures margin is leverage that can enhance returns; however, it can also quickly exacerbate losses with small price movements, which is why it’s important to apply proper risk management.

 There are a few different forms of margin, as well as important related concepts and terms: initial margin, maintenance margin, and the mechanics of a margin call, including the “intraday” margin call (more on that later).
 Here’s a quick rundown.

 Margin trading in the equity market means borrowing money from a broker to purchase stock—effectively, a loan from the brokerage firm.
 In the futures market, an investor or trader puts down a good-faith deposit called the initial margin requirement or “performance bond,” as some exchanges call it.
 This ensures each party (buyer and seller) can meet their obligations as spelled out in the futures contract.